RBMHTechnology/eventuate/README.md

 - provides implementations of operation-based CRDTs
 - supports distribution up to global scale.

 Find out more in the [introduction](http://rbmhtechnology.github.io/eventuate/introduction.html) and the [project documentation](http://rbmhtechnology.github.io/eventuate/).
-This project has **early access** status (see also [current limitations](http://rbmhtechnology.github.io/eventuate/current-limitations.html)).